skaradimitriou/elmepa-uni-app/README.md

 <details >
   <summary>Faculty Contact Information</summary>
   <br>
   Access the "Personnel" screen and search your professor's contact information.
+Open the Personnel details screen and learn more about your professor.
 </details>
 <details >
   <summary>Engaging Syllabus</summary>